utkuvrs/weather_app_mobile_flutter/README.md

   }
 ```

-1. Check if the user has connected or not, if connected load Home Page
+1. Check if the user has connected or not, if connected load Home Page.

 ```dart
 class _LoginPageState extends State<LoginPage> {